Cycling from Manali to Leh – A Surreally Challenging Expedition !!

 I wanted something more challenging…

-Within a month of cycling, I realised that it was getting addictive and I needed a bigger and more challenging goal.
+Within a month of cycling, I realized that it was getting addictive and I needed a bigger and more challenging goal.
 How about Leh Ladakh I wondered!

 Cycling from Manali to Leh, traversing through some of the highest passes in the world and cutting across beautiful trails sounded exciting and challenging at the same time.

 I was all set to cross 5 high altitude passes: